w3f/polkadot-wiki/docs/general/polkadot-vision.md

 ## Polkadot 1.0

+Polkadot 1.0 reflects the status of Polkadot in 2023 at time of the release of the Polkadot runtime v1.0.
+This sections focuses on Polkadot 1.0 and some philosophical digressions about network resilience and blockspace.

-Polkadot 1.0 is a Layer-0 blockchain that brings to the multi-chain vision the following innovative concepts and initiatives:
+Polkadot is a Layer-0 blockchain that brings to the multi-chain vision the following innovative concepts and initiatives:

 - **Application-specific Layer-1 (L1) blockchains (or parachains).** Polkadot is a sharded network